QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 5) All refreshes utilize a subset of the aforementioned random data.
 Hence, assuming the algorithms used are context sensitive with respect to the order of the input random data, then, the nPr function may be used to accurately predict the underlying entropy.
 6) All QSR security credentials include separate fallback (and  fail-safe) re-synchronization security credential information.
 Providing two levels of back-up resynchronization.

 The entire process for maintaining synchronization and maintaining secrets is both simplistic and mechanical in nature.
-Thus, reducing thereat surface of a given deployment  down to the security of the FIPS certified HSM or key stores.
+Thus, reducing threat surface of a given deployment  down to the security of the FIPS certified HSM or key stores.

 ATTACKS AND COUNTERMEASURES
 ---------------------------